readthedocs/readthedocs.org/docs/user/config-file/index.rst

 *Configuration as code* is considered by many to be the easier option.
-It might seem harder to have to write the configuration code from scratch, but in order to use Read the Docs, you can usually start with a template and adapting it.
+It might seem harder to have to write the configuration code from scratch, but in order to use Read the Docs, you can usually start with a template and adapt it.

 Read the Docs has chosen to offer as much configuration as possible through the usage of ``.readthedocs.yaml``.
 Our experience is that projects benefit from such a setup,